laertjansen/PersonalProjects/README.md

-A collection of personal projects across games, prototypes, and novels.
+A collection of personal projects ranging from games and prototypes to novels.

 The Runner